-- 10 Parenting Tips For Children With Bowed Legs
+- Tips to Look After Children With Bowed Legs

-Bowed legs in infants is a situation wherein the child’s feet and ankles will touch, but their knees will not – they will remain apart.
-It is very noticeable when the child starts to stand.
+Bowed legs in infants is a situation wherein a child’s feet and ankles touch, but not his knees.
+It starts becoming noticeable as the child tries to stand.

 Are Bowlegs Normal In Babies?

-Bowed legs are perfectly normal in children – especially at the beginning when they are learning to walk – but they can become a concern over time.
-Most children have bowed legs because of the position they occupied in the womb, but this normally corrects itself over time.
-As children develop better muscles in their legs and how to better stand and walk, their legs will normally straighten out.
+Bowed legs are perfectly normal in children, especially when they’re just learning to walk.
+But they can become a concern over time.
+Most children have bowed legs because of the foetal position, but it normally corrects itself over time.
+As children develop better muscles in their legs and learn how to stand and walk, their legs straighten out.

 - Awkward walking pattern (i.e. not direct or forward)

 - Turning in of the feet (also known as in-toeing)